 While missing her own dad, who had died in 1896, Mrs. Clayton wanted to honor the many fathers who had died in the mining explosion, which killed more than 360 men and boys, and left about 1,000 children fatherless.
 Although the Fairmont service was the first known to honor fathers, it did not turn into an annual event, nor was the idea promoted (a large July 4 celebration in Fairmont and a tragic young death from typhoid fever took over the news at the time).

 Several other people across the nation had similar ideas throughout the years, but Mrs. Sonora Smart Dodd is credited for being the one to popularize it, starting events that led to Father’s Day becoming a U.S. national holiday.

-Finally, in 1972, when President Richard Nixon was president, Father’s Day was signed a law declaring that it be celebrated annually on the third Sunday in June.
+Despite widespread support, Father’s Day was not a permanent national holiday for many years.
+It wasn’t until 1972 that President Richard Nixon signed a law declaring that Father’s Day be celebrated annually on the third Sunday in June.
 It has been an official, permanent national holiday ever since.

 Father’s Day Quotes

 Do you have any great quotes about fathers?
-Or, some favorite memories of growing up with dad?
-We’d love to hear them!
+Or, some favorite memories of growing up with Dad?
+We’d love to hear them in the comments below!